Antonio-martinelli/neo4j-api-endpoint/README.md

 If all the checks are passed, the result of the query is returned in the body of the response.

-Every result is logged to CloudWatch, and an alert has been manually configured for easiness, related to concurrent executions: a message would be posted to an SNS topic and notification sent to a sample email in case the treshold of 100 requests per minute is exceeded.
+Every result is logged to CloudWatch, and an alert has been manually configured for easiness, related to concurrent executions: a message would be posted to an SNS topic and notification sent to a sample email in case the threshold of 100 requests per minute is exceeded.

 The following test cases have been configured directly on the Lambda from AWS Console due to easiness: